 Drakka Viking Shields takes pride in offering a wide range of steel replicas, providing enthusiasts and collectors with an opportunity to experience the history and culture of the Viking era.

 The viking helmet was typically shaped like bowls with prominent nose guards.
 Very likely Viking-age helmets did not have horns, contrary to popular belief.
 Before and after the Viking era, helmet bowls were made from hammered iron.
-Viking helmets, however, were typically made from several pieces of iron riveted together, called spangenhelms.
-Due to its ease of manufacture and low labor requirements, this method may have been used to make helmets.
-Due to the limitations of bog iron that was widely used in the Viking age, it is possible Viking-age smiths were unable to create a single piece of iron large enough to create the bowl for a helmet.
+The Vikings typically made their helmets from several pieces of iron, which they riveted together using a method called spangenhelms.
+It is possible that the Vikings used this method due to its ease of manufacture and low labor requirements.
+The Viking-age smiths might not have been able to make the helmet's bowl from a single piece of iron due to the limitations of bog iron, commonly used during their era.

 There was a single iron band that circled the head around the brow and was riveted to two additional iron bands that crossed at the top of the head.
-In order to create the bowl, riveted iron plates were inserted into the four openings.
-Hard leather may have been used to fill the four openings, instead of iron, to reduce costs.
-The nose guard was attached to the brow with a rivet.
-In spite of its awkward appearance, the nose guard has prevented my nose from being broken at least once.
+To create the bowl, the Vikings inserted iron plates that they had riveted into the four openings.
+They might have used hard leather instead of iron to fill these openings to save costs.
+In addition, the Vikings fastened the nose guard to the brow using a rivet, and although its appearance was awkward, it saved at least one nose from breaking.